 Tip: Press the jigsaw firmly against the van’s frame, keep the blade saw moving at maximum speed, and move the jigsaw slowly along your cut lines.

-With the cut site properly prepared, you’re ready to begin installing the window in your camper van.
+With the cut site adequately prepared, you can begin installing the window in your camper van.

 Every window brand comes with slightly different installation instructions.
-So it’s important to read the instructions carefully before starting.
+So, it’s essential to read the instructions carefully before starting.

-Our windows (from Motion Windows) came with water proof seal tape, which we applied on the outside part of the window’s flange.
+Our windows came with waterproof seal tape, which we applied to the outside part of the window’s flange.
 We then hoisted the window into the hole.

 With the window firmly in place, we took a drill and screwed the window to the van’s sheet metal frame with the supplied screws.

-When all was finished, we had two small sliding windows installed on the rear left and right sides of our van.
-Not as easy of an installation process as the ventilation fan, but with the windows behind us, we were ready to begin converting the interior of the van.
+We had two small sliding windows installed on our van’s rear left and right sides when all was finished.
+Not as easy of an installation process as the ventilation fan, but with the windows behind us, we were ready to begin converting the van’s interior.